Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects when you first start using it.

 If you’re wondering how you can ease your side effects in the meantime, read on to find out what you can do!

-Do side effects of Semaglutide go away?
+Do side effects of semaglutide go away?

 If you’re still struggling with side effects for a few weeks after you’ve reached the therapeutic dose, you should speak to your prescriber.

-They may want to offer a supporting treatment, or may even suggest reducing your dose for a while until the side effects of Semaglutide wear off.
+They may want to offer a supporting treatment or may even suggest reducing your dose for a while until the side effects of semaglutide wear off.

-Even though you might feel a bit unpleasant when you first start taking Semaglutide, please remember that for most people, it isn’t permanent, and you should start to feel better as the weeks go on.
+Even though you might feel a bit unpleasant when you first start taking semaglutide, please remember that for most people, it isn’t permanent, and you should start to feel better as the weeks go on.

-How long does it take to get used to Semaglutide?
+How long does it take to get used to semaglutide?

-Some people never experience any adverse effects, whilst others can’t tolerate the medication and may need to switch to an alternative.
+How long it takes to get used to semaglutide depends on each individual.
+Some people never experience any adverse effects, whilst others can’t tolerate the medication and may need to switch to an alternative treatment, such as Mounjaro (tirzepatide).

 If not, you should contact your prescriber to talk about your options.

-What are the side effects of Semaglutide?
+What are the side effects of semaglutide?

-Because Semaglutide slows down the digestive process, it can cause gastrointestinal side effects that you might not be used to.
+Semaglutide side effects mostly involve the bowels and gut due to the way it works in the body.
+Because semaglutide slows down the digestive process, it can cause gastrointestinal side effects that you might not be used to.

-Some of the most common side effects of Semaglutide include:
+Some of the most common side effects of semaglutide include:

 - Nausea